Sanjay928/Todo-list--app/README.md

 # Todo-list--app
-It is created by using HTML, CSS, and JavaScript.
+It is created by using HTML, Bootstrap, and JavaScript.